Updated April 15, 2023

-Improve Group Dynamics – Whenever three or more people are conversing on a common topic of interest, we can see group dynamics at play.
-The term “Group Dynamics” was coined by Kurt Lewin in 1940.
+Whenever three or more people converse on a common topic of interest, we can see group dynamics at play.
+Kurt Lewin coined the term “Group Dynamics” in 1940.
 Kurt was a social psychologist and a change management expert who described the effect of the behavior pattern on a group.
-Many recent studies on Group dynamics are based on his ideas which have also become a key in the generation of best management practices.
+Many recent studies on Group dynamics are based on his ideas which have also become key in generating best management practices.

-Group dynamics is seen in variety of settings, business meeting among volunteers, children chatting in classroom and in social gatherings.
-In any group setting a person would take a lead in conversation and offer his thoughts while other would be seen sitting as a mute spectator, while one would like to have a conversation faster, other in the group would try to change the track.
-As there are different people, different minds are working and so are different behavior and attitude, this creates hindrance in meeting a goal and arriving at a conclusion.
+Group dynamics can be observed in various settings, such as business meetings, volunteer organizations, children chatting in classrooms, and social gatherings.
+In any group setting, a person takes the lead in conversation and offers their thoughts, while others are often seen as mute spectators; while one would like to have a conversation faster, others would try to change the track.
+As there are different people, different minds are working, and so are different behavior and attitude, this creates hindrances in meeting a goal and arriving at a conclusion.
 On many occasions, meetings may simply go out of hand.
-Iit is not a new thing if people assume these meetings are a failure or have been a waste of time.
+It is not new if people assume these meetings are a failure or have been a waste of time.

-However, in any corporate setup management have to see group interactions and meetings shows improvements and there are ways for this.
-Principally changes occur in the team in way the members interact and relate with each other, towards their organization and their management.
+However, in any corporate setup, management has to see group interactions and meetings improve, and there are ways for this.
+Principally changes occur in the team in how the members interact and relate with each other towards their organization and management.

-- Feel sense of belonging towards the group or a team
+- Feel a sense of belonging towards the group or a section.

-- Motivated to be creative and show inclination towards taking risks
+- Motivated to be creative and show an inclination towards taking risks.

-The anticipated growth of the team is what that keep the group sustained and moving.
-Any group passes through the different development stages which are:
+The team’s anticipated growth keeps the group sustained and moving.
+Any group passes through the different development stages, which are:

-- Forming: It is an initial stage of the development process where each member has their own set of ideas to achieve the group’s purpose.
-People ought to be very careful on what they talk and how the way they take their conversation.
-Each one of them displays his or her behavior and shares own ideas.
-The suggestion of each of the group member should be valued and then combined goal is formulated.
+- Forming: It is an initial stage of the development process where each member has ideas to achieve the group’s purpose.
+People ought to be very careful about what they talk about and how the way they take their conversation.
+Each of them displays their behavior and shares their own ideas.
+The group should value each member’s suggestion and formulate a combined goal.

-- Storming: It is an arguing stage that happens when the team defined its prescribed task.
-The team tends to the generation of what is known as dyads and triads, when members would look out for people who are similar in nature and are familiar to their own individualistic goals, and they all tend to share their goals more deeply with each other.
-The regular attention of the subgroup can result in tensions and differences in the group but pairing can ease the situation resolve the problems.
+- Storming: It is an arguing stage that happens when the team defines its prescribed task.
+The team tends to the generation what is known as dyads and triads when members would look out for people who are similar in nature and are familiar with their own individualistic goals.
+They all tend to share their goals more deeply with each other.
+The regular attention of the subgroup can result in tensions and differences in the group, but pairing can ease the situation and resolve the problems.

-- Norming: Activities are decided which help the group members to come to a consensus which requires negotiations.
-Individual members generally think that what they are saying and talking about is correct but they might be wrong or their ideas might not meet the group’ objectives but by listening to the other viewpoints or understanding other person thoughts they can develop the inclination in them to think in a different way.
-Explaining or understanding reason or a cause about something can allow someone to see or perceive differently,
+- Norming: The group decides on activities that help its members reach a consensus, which requires negotiations.
+Individual members generally think what they are saying and talking about is correct, but they might be wrong, or their ideas might not meet the group’s objectives.
+Still, by listening to other viewpoints or understanding other person thoughts, they can develop the inclination in them to think in a different way.
+Explaining or understanding the reason or cause of something can allow someone to see or perceive it differently.

 - Performing: It is a stage of the final performance of a group.
-When the group members have reached consensus, they are then committed for performing the task and also listen to diverse ideas.
+When group members reach a consensus, they become committed to serving the task and also listening to diverse ideas.
 Each person contributes in his or her way.
-Group norms are carried on excessively well and collective pressure is exerted to make sure the Group effectiveness.
+The group carries out its norms excessively well and exerts collective pressure to ensure its effectiveness.

-Adjourning: if the groups are developed temporarily with the little task they perform what is known as adjournment.
-This means once the project is over, the group is disbanded and many emotions are evolved in the group.
+- Adjourning: If temporary groups are developed for a specific task, they go through a process known as adjournment.
+This means that once the project is over, the group is disbanded, and many emotions may arise within the group.

 Help the Team To Get Acquaint With Each Other